Glossary of Terms

 DegreeWorks: An academic planning tool to show your progress toward degree completion.
 Provides a clear picture of degree requirements to help a student navigate the most effective path to graduation.
 It is accessed through your Roadrunner Portal account.

 Double Major: A program of study that allows a student to complete the course requirements for two majors with the same degree at the same time (i.e. a Bachelor of Science with majors in Biology and Chemistry).
-Students need to be aware of the impact of Financial Aid.
+Students need to be aware of the impact on Financial Aid.
 Double majors are only permitted in certain programs of study.
 Students seeking a double major must graduate with both in the same semester.

 Dropping and Withdrawing: